DSPIP Developer Documentation

 • Hex decode the signature

-• Verify ECDSA signature using secp256k1
+• For standard/encrypted: Verify ECDSA signature using secp256k1

 Validation